Art is everywhere, which could pose a problem if you want someone to notice yours.

 So, let’s get started.

-The Indian art market is valued at Rs.
-1400 crore and is slowly seeing steady growth despite a tipping economy.
-This is information to keep handy in case someone tells you this is a bad time to sell art online.
+The Indian art market is currently experiencing its best financial performance after having clocked a turnover of nearly ₹6 crores in 2022.
+This information is to keep handy in case someone tells you this is a bad time to sell art online.

 Here’s how you can get started:

-1. Update your knowledge with the technicalities of digital art
+1. Update your knowledge of the technicalities of digital art

 2. Create social media accounts to promote your art